yassir63/oai5g-mep/README.md

-# OAI5G demo on SophiaNode
+# OAI5G MEC demo on SophiaNode/R2lab

-The *[demo-oai.py](./demo-oai.py)* script aims to demonstrate how to automate a OAI5G deployment on k8s worker nodes on the SophiaNode cluster with a FIT/R2lab node used as a k8s worker node to launch all the pods.

-The RAN part is located in the R2lab testbed and may involve:

-* for gNB: [USRP B210] (https://www.ettus.com/all-products/ub210-kit/) connected to k8s worker FIT/R2lab nodes, AW2S RRU (such as [Jaguar MIMO 2x2 or Panther MIMO 4x4](https://www.aw2s.com/fr/solutions/rrh-rru/)) or USRP (such as [N300](https://www.ettus.com/all-products/USRP-N300/) or [N320](https://www.ettus.com/all-products/USRP-N320/)) connected with fibers to the *oai-gnb* pod running on a k8s worker server on the cluster;
-* for UE: [Quectel RM 500Q-GL](https://www.quectel.com/wp-content/uploads/2021/03/Quectel_RM500Q-GL_5G_Specification_V1.3.pdf) nodes attached to regular FIT/R2lab nodes in R2lab.

-**Acknowledgments:** _Support regarding configuration of the OAI5G functions has been provided by Sagar Arora at Eurecom <sagar.arora@eurecom.fr>._
+This *[demo-oai.py](./demo-oai.py)* script aims to deploy the [OpenAirInterface Multi-access Edge Computing Platform blueprint](https://gitlab.eurecom.fr/oai/orchestration/blueprints/-/blob/master/mep/README.md) within the Sopnode/R2lab platform.

+The [OpenAirInterface Multi-access Edge Computing Platform blueprint](https://gitlab.eurecom.fr/oai/orchestration/blueprints/-/blob/master/mep/README.md) developed by Eurecom has been modified to be able to run it using either the rfsim mode or B210-based gNB and UE nodes (such as Quectel nodes and 5G phones) located in the R2lab platform.
+In the original blueprint, all the CN, RAN and MEP docker containers were running on the same host.
+The modified blueprint available [in this r2lab branch](https://gitlab.eurecom.fr/turletti/blueprints/-/tree/r2lab?ref_type=heads) will deploy the core-networks, ran and mep docker compose files on three different FIT nodes.

 ### Software dependencies